How to Gear and Set Up a Paladin in WoW PVP

 Getting Started With Your PvP Gearing

-Upon achieving level 90, we do NOT advise you to just jump into an Arena, or start grinding Battleground’s, or do any sort of PvP for that matter fresh off of leveling in your leveling items.
-Chances are many of the enemies in a Battleground will significantly out-gear your fresh level 90, which means they will have a significant advantage over you in a PvP setting.
+Upon achieving level 100, we do NOT advise you to just jump into an Arena, or start grinding Battleground’s, or do any sort of PvP for that matter fresh off of leveling in your leveling items.
+Chances are many of the enemies in a Battleground (and certainly an Arena) will significantly out-gear your fresh level 100, which means they will have a significant advantage over you in a PvP setting.

 Should I get the Honor Gear?
 Why?